The revolution is complete but I didn't notice

 The other day I realized a market segment revolution had happened and I hadn’t noticed.
 There’d been a fundamental shift in the underlying technology and the change was nearly complete, to the point where very few new devices are based on the old technology.
 It's a classic case of technology disruption.

 I was chopping up an old tree stump with an ax when a neighbor came over with his new chainsaw and offered to help.
 I gratefully accepted and he sliced up my large tree stump very quickly.
-Afterwards, we got chatting about his new chainsaw; it was battery-powered.(Not my tree stump, but it looked like this: allen watkin from London, UK, CC BY-SA 2.0, via Wikimedia Commons)
+Afterward, we got chatting about his new chainsaw; it was battery-powered.(Not my tree stump, but it looked like this: allen watkin from London, UK, CC BY-SA 2.0, via Wikimedia Commons)

 Frankly, I was astonished that a battery-powered chainsaw could chop up a tree stump this big and I said so.
 He told me the battery was good for more cutting if I had other trees to cut.
 He also told me he used the same batteries to power his lawn mower and he could cut his whole lawn (suburban New England) on one charge.
 I was taken aback, last time I looked battery powered devices were a joke.